marthacastillo/S3-Bidouscando-un-destino/git_notes.md

 `run git add <shortname> <url>`

+#### Fetching and Pulling from Your Remotes

-- To get the dat of this repo:
+- To get the data that has been pushed to that sever since you cloned (or last fetched) of this repo:

 `git fetch <shortname> `

+That command only downloads data to local repository -

 - To do a pull of this repo:

  ` git pull <shortname> <branch> `

+ automaticaly fetch an d then merge a remote branch into your current branch.